jooby-project/jooby/md/mvc-routes.md

 }
 ```

-A method annotated with [GET]({{defdocs}}/mvc/GET.html), [POST]({{defdocs}}/mvc/POST.html),... (or any of the rest of the verbs) is considered a route handler (web method).
+A method annotated with [GET]({{defdocs}}/mvc/GET.html), [POST]({{defdocs}}/mvc/POST.html),..., is considered a route handler (web method).

 ### registering a mvc route

-Mvc routes must be registered, there is no auto-discover feature (and it won't be), classpath scanning, ..., etc.
+Mvc routes must be registered, there is **no auto-discover** feature (and it won't be), no classpath scanning, ..., etc.

-We learnt that the order in which you define your routes has a huge importance and it defines how your app will work.
+The order in which you define your routes has a huge importance and it defines how your app will work.
 This is one of the reason why mvc routes need to be explicitly registered.
 The other reason is bootstrap time, declaring the route explicitly helps to reduce bootstrap time.

 So, how do I register a mvc route?